 Each year, Hiring Our Heroes recognizes the tremendous contributions of those who have gone above and beyond to help our nation’s heroes.
 Awards are presented to companies and individuals that have developed and applied best practices for addressing the employment challenges faced by America’s veterans, transitioning service members, and military spouses.

-The 2020 award recipients will be announced at the 10th Annual Lee Anderson Awards Gala.
-The event will be held on November 18, 2020.
+The 2020 award recipients were announced at the 10th Annual Lee Anderson Awards Gala.
+The event was held on November 18, 2020.

 The Lee Anderson Veteran and Military Spouse Employment Award is presented to a company or organization for its overall excellence in hiring, training, and retaining veterans, transitioning service members, and military spouses.
 Whether through its own work or philanthropic efforts, a successful nominee takes a comprehensive approach to creating economic opportunities for veterans and military spouses and works to close the civilian-military divide.
 Efforts may include up-skilling/re-skilling opportunities, apprenticeship programs, employee resource groups, HR training efforts, volunteer opportunities for veterans in local communities, and other efforts to empower veterans and military spouses as they search for meaningful careers.